As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

-If you want to know more about rockhounding in Oklahoma or you prefer paper books, I recommend buying the book Roadside Geology of Oklahoma.
+If you want to know more about rockhounding in Oklahoma or prefer paper books, I recommend buying the book Roadside Geology of Oklahoma.
 I found this book very useful and clearly written.
 You can buy it here (Amazon link).

 TIP: And now it’s time for rockhounding!
 Grab your rockhounding equipment and start digging for amazing rocks in Oklahoma.
 If you are not sure what tools you need, check out this complete guide with all rockhounding tools you need: